awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ### Step 2: Load the PostGIS Extensions<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.LoadExtensions"></a>

 Use the CREATE EXTENSION statements to load the PostGIS extensions\.
-You must also load the `fuzzystrmatch` extension\.
+You must also load the `` extension\.
 You can then use the `\dn` *psql* command to list the owners of the PostGIS schemas\.

 ```
 create extension postgis;